azka-zaydan/sveltekit-template/docs/DEBUGGING.md

 > **Note**: For AI agent guidance on debugging workflows, see [`.github/instructions/workflows.instructions.md`](../.github/instructions/workflows.instructions.md)

-Complete guide to debugging the YourApp Clone application during development and production.
+Complete guide to debugging the Craigslist Clone application during development and production.

 ## Table of Contents